 Simulated Motion: When these bodies are moved manually, either from code or from an AnimationPlayer (with process mode set to fixed), the physics will automatically compute an estimate of their linear and angular velocity.
 This makes them very useful for moving platforms or other AnimationPlayer-controlled objects (like a door, a bridge that opens, etc).

-Kinematic Characters: KinematicBody also has an api for moving objects (the move method) while performing collision tests.
+Kinematic Characters: KinematicBody also has an API for moving objects (the move_and_collide and move_and_slide methods) while performing collision tests.
 This makes them really useful to implement characters that collide against a world, but that don’t require advanced physics.

 Member Function Description¶

 Returns the velocity of the floor.
 Only updates when calling move_and_slide.

 Returns a KinematicCollision, which contains information about a collision that occurred during the last move_and_slide call.
 Since the body can collide several times in a single call to move_and_slide, you must specify the index of the collision in the range 0 to (get_slide_count - 1).